 bed characteristics such as temperature, wetness, and sediment from seismics and radar.

 The last CReSIS expedition took 80 terabytes of data in 2 months.
-After traditional processing with FFT’s, radar images are produced along multiple flight lines as illustrated in figure 2.
+After traditional processing with FFT’s, radar images are produced along multiple flight lines as illustrated in figure 1.3.
 Then image processing is needed to identify the top (red) and bottom (green) of an ice-sheet.
 Initially students performed this but recently it has been automated with an image analysis tool developed by David Crandall at Indiana University.
 The deployment of UAV’s rather than current Orion and DC-8 conventional aircraft will increase data gathering capability by allowing continuous operation.
-There are more complex data such as snow deposits showing annual layers revealing historical snow deposition.
+There are more complex data such as snow deposits showing the annual layers and revealing historical snow deposition.